Started doing survey, consenting and wayleaving for SIRO

 The on-site experience makes it easier to visualise flows that I bring back and discuss with the design team in the office.
 You find the locations and cluster the cabinets and connections as best you can.
 The goal is to design optimised fibre connectivity that can be delivered in the most cost-effective way.

 My role in the company has switched since I started just a few years ago.
-I’m part of the design team, based in Limerick, spending most of my time sitting at a computer.
+I’m a Project Manager, based in Limerick, spending most of my time sitting at a computer.
 I look after many of our customers across the UK.
-All that on-the-ground practical experience has helped me go on to become one of the main designers, but there’s no doubt that the physical experience of site surveying stays with you.
+All that on-the-ground practical experience has helped me go on to become one of the main project manager, but there’s no doubt that the physical experience of site surveying stays with you.
 I can see potential pitfalls and come up with a solution much quicker than I could if I was totally reliant on the software.

 I’ve been on the physical and software side of survey and design and like to think I bring the same skillsets to both.
 I love problem solving, the constant puzzle of trying to figure out the best way of delivering the requirement for clients and their customers.
 Looks like I’m in the right place at the right time.